 VETERAN - 10 members plus 2 emergencies

 Some places in each team are awarded automatically based on the Ranking List.
-These are 15 for the Open team, 11 for the Women's Team, 7 for the Juniors Team and 7 for the Veterans Team.
+These are 15 for the Open team, 11 for the Women's and Men's Teams, 7 for the Juniors and Veterans Teams.

 An Island Selection Panel of three (who have been appointed at the previous TSNZ AGM) confirm the automatic selections and then select the remaining members from the full list of nominees.
 They can consider nominees who have not shot 3 Championships for South Island and 4 Championships for North Island if they feel this is warranted.